Here's a PDF version of our presentation on Grand Strategy and Creative Tactics. See video and and further exploration of concepts below.

 Love Wins: Grand Strategy, the Art of War in Defense of the Sacred

-Though we work on many causes, Backbone frames it all as part of one battle between paradigms.
-One paradigm idolizes capital, gives corporations rights, and considers everything For Sale.
-It commodifies people, democracy, communities, and the planet itself.
-The paradigm we fight for is one in which people communities and nature and our obligation to future generations are considered sacred, and clearly NOT for sale.
+Though we work on many causes, Backbone considers it all part of one battle, a battle between paradigms.
+One paradigm idolizes concentrated wealth and power in the form of capital.
+It endows rights to corporations, investors and even transnational capital.
+In this paradigm everything is For Sale.
+People, democracy, communities, and the planet itself is commodified.
+The paradigm Backbone Campaign champions endows people communities and nature, and our obligation to future generations with ultimate value, i.e. sacred, beyond price, and therefore clearly NOT for sale.

 What's the battle in which "Love Wins"?

 At Backbone we gradually shifted from an ideologically progressive platform to a human rights framework.
 But arguing for and about rights pushed us to dig more deeply to the source of those rights.
-Why, because rights are derivative… they flow from something else.
-"Unalienable," "endowed by creator," "self-evident" all point to a sacred source from which rights are derived.
+Why, because rights are derivative… they flow from something else, i.e. fundamental value assumptions.
+"Unalienable," "endowed by creator," "self-evident" all point assumption of ultimate value, a sacred source from which rights are derived.

-Currently, the Backbone Campaign characterizes our the growing movement we are part of and overarching work ahead ass a battle between paradigms.
+Now the Backbone Campaign characterizes the growing movement we are part of and the overarching work ahead as a battle between paradigms.
 In one paradigm, everything is For Sale.
-In the alternate paradigm we fight to defend and grow power for nothing of ultimate importance is actually For Sale.
-We have Rights because at their foundation/essence Life, Community, Nature, and our Obligations to Future Generations are Sacred.
+We fight to defend and grow power for the alternate paradigm in which NOTHING of ultimate importance is actually For Sale.
+We have Rights because at their foundation/essence: Life, Community, Nature, and our Obligations to Future Generations are beyond price, or in other words - sacred.
 Thus, "Protection of the Sacred" is the foundation for protecting self-evident, endowed by creator, unalienable rights.
 Love is the principle of connectivity that binds us together in the paradigm we fight for.